Hire freelance 3D rendering services & 3D designers for your company

 HDR rendering

-The human eye is amazing.
-It works with the brain to help us see fine details in a variety of lighting conditions.
+The human eye is fantastic.
+It works with the brain to help us see fine details in various lighting conditions.
 Computer and TV displays aren’t nearly as perfect, so HDR rendering aims to come as close as possible on-screen to what the human eye can see.
-According to GPU tech firm NVIDIA, with HDR, “bright things can be bright, dark things can be really dark, and details can be seen in both.”
+According to GPU tech firm NVIDIA, with HDR, “bright things can be bright, dark things can be dark, and details can be seen in both.”

-HDR is a popular method for games.
+HDR is a popular game technique.
 Riven: The Sequel to Myst was one of the first real-time applications to use an HDR-like shader.
-Unreal Engine 3 by Epic Games and Valve Software’s Source Engine advanced the technique.
-Currently, HDR gaming is supported on PC; PlayStation 4 Slim and Pro; as well as on Xbox One S and One X.
+Epic Games' Unreal Engine 3 and Valve Software’s Source Engine advanced the technique.
+Currently, HDR gaming is supported on PC, PlayStation 4 Slim and Pro, and Xbox One S and One X.

-Viewing HDR content requires an HDR-compatible display such as an iPhone or an HDR-capable TV or monitor.
-HDR displays can achieve 1,000+ nits (a measure of the brightness of light) at peak brightness compared to the standard 100 nits for a typical TV.
+Viewing HDR content requires an HDR-compatible display, such as an iPhone or an HDR-capable TV or monitor.
+At peak brightness, HDR displays can achieve 1,000+ nits (a measure of light brightness), compared to the standard 100 nits for a typical TV.

 Read more about HDR rendering!
 Cad Crowd’s real-time 3D rendering pros can work with you on your HDR 3D rendering project.